-Any office design makeover requires a space audit – and any time you can use space more than once, you’re maximising the money you’ve spent on it.
+Any office design productivity makeover requires a space audit – and any time you can use space more than once, you’re maximizing the money you’ve spent on it.
 Flexibility should be integrated into all parts of your redesign plan, from rooms that can serve multiple purposes to modular furniture that can be reoriented to suit your needs at any given time.

 You also want to be able to suit the needs of as many different work styles as possible.
-An open office doesn’t work for everyone, for instance, or it might be less preferred on any given day than a more private setting.
+An open space doesn’t work for everyone, for instance, or it might be less preferred on any given day than a more private setting.

 In other words, your office layout needs to provide your employees with as many options as you can give them so that they can choose the one to use that will allow them to be the most productive.
 And if they’re always able to make the best decision for themselves, that’s a good decision for you, too.